Skip to main content

 See Agent Mode for the full flag reference and the --plm-* passthroughs.

-The unified driver runs vigolium-audit and piolium back-to-back against the same source tree under one parent AgenticScan, with per-driver child rows and a post-pass project-wide findings dedup.
+vigolium agent audit is the unified dispatcher.
+By default (--driver=auto) it runs the embedded audit harness and only falls back to piolium if audit is unavailable.
+Pass --driver=both to run audit and piolium back-to-back against the same source tree under one parent AgenticScan, with per-driver child rows and a post-pass project-wide findings dedup.

 vigolium agent audit --source ~/src/your-app